Introduction

 - Sarvestan Palace – A 5th-century Sassanid-era building that showcases royal Persian design and provides insight into ancient ceremonial life.

-- Eram Garden (Bāgh-e Eram) – A UNESCO-listed Persian garden renowned for its beautifully landscaped grounds, tall cypress trees, seasonal blooms, and serene reflecting pools.
+- Eram Garden (Bāgh-e Eram) (UNESCO WHS) – A Persian garden renowned for its beautifully landscaped grounds, tall cypress trees, seasonal blooms, and serene reflecting pools.

 - Narenjestan Ghavam (Ghavam Orange Garden House) – An exquisite Qajar-era mansion surrounded by fragrant orange trees, with intricately painted halls, mirror-work decoration, and a tranquil courtyard.